hks0/100-days-of-code/logR1.md

 ## Day 1

-This will officially start January, Friday 10th.
+This will officially start Sunday, January 20th.